Sunlight on a Broken Column

 Sunlight on a Broken Column is a novel by Attia Hosain, which was published in 1961.
 The novel, mainly set in Lucknow, is an autobiographical account by a fictional character called Laila, who is a 15-year-old orphaned daughter of a rich Muslim family of Taluqdars.
-It is a novel by a Muslim lady on the theme of Partition of India.
+It is a novel by a Muslim lady on the theme of Partition of India into India and Pakistan.

 In 2022, the novel was included on the "Big Jubilee Read" list of 70 books by Commonwealth authors, selected to celebrate the Platinum Jubilee of Elizabeth II.

 Title

 The title comes from a line in the second stanza of T.S Eliot's (1925) poem The Hollow Men: